Eco Tech Electrical Contractors limited

 Old boards simply don’t offer the level of protection required today, even if “everything works.”

-2. Test your voltage tester to make sure it works
+2. Test your voltage tester on a known live source

 3. Test the circuit to confirm it is dead

-4. Test the tester again on a proving unit
+4. Re‑test the tester on a proving unit

 Every appliance has a manufacturer label showing the kW rating.